SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - So create 1 workstation & install all client packages like docker, docker-compose, kubectl, eksctl.
 Nothing but creating 1 server for EKS kubernetes cluster login in superputty and check "kubectl version" and "eksctl version"
 - From this server, now create EKS kubernetes cluster, it will take time like 20min
 - Refer module from internet (Open-source) git repo for installing eksctl.
 You can see yaml file to install eksctl.
 So write a yaml file.
-- How to create cluser ? "eksctl create cluster --config-file=name.yaml"  Here workstation is creating ekscluster, we need to give access to aws console, so use "aws configure" Now it will take time to create ekscluster like atleast 20min.
+- How to create cluser ? "eksctl create cluster --config-file=name.yaml" Here workstation is creating ekscluster, we need to give access to aws console, use "aws configure" Now it will take time to create ekscluster like atleast 20min.
 - What is mean by spot instances ?

 ### Session-55
+- What is resource block in containers ?
+What is soft limit & hard limit in resource block in containers ?
+- Write a resource definition of Pod ?
+- Where to store configuration and secrets in kubernetes ?
+- To store the configuration we have "ConfigMap" in kubernetes.
+Nothing but a key-value pair.
+So create 1 ConfigMap.
+How to refer this Env variable ?
+We use a block "valueFrom" and also we have "envFrom" what is this ?
+- Secrets in kubernetes is also a key-value pair.
+We can refer using "secretRef"
+- We have 3 types of services in kubernetes ?
+ClusterIP, Nordport, Loadbalancers.
+- If you want Pod to Pod communication you must use service.
+That means we should attach Pod to Service.
+- What if we want multiple Pods ?
+We can write another Pod definition also but it not good, So we have "ReplicaSet"
+- What is Deployment in Sets ?

 ### Session-56
 ### Session-57
 ### Session-58